dillonschultz93/discord-bot/README.md

 # discord-bot

-A bot for the Yggdrasil II: Electric Boogaloo.
+A bot for the Yggdrasil II: Electric Boogaloo server.

 ## Commands